Dancers Hill House

 The house has been used as a school, and during the Second World War it was part of Camp 33, which housed Italian prisoners of war.

+The house was used as a filming location for a number of episodes of the children's comedy series Chucklevision.

 In 2018, the owners, Nigel and Melanie Walsh, who bought the house in 1992, offered it for sale by raffle, with a winner being drawn in January 2020.